open-mmlab/mmdetection/configs/htc/README.md

 ## Results and Models

-The results on COCO 2017val is shown in the below table. (results on test-dev are usually slightly higher than val)
+The results on COCO 2017val are shown in the below table. (results on test-dev are usually slightly higher than val)

 | Backbone  | Style   | Lr schd | Mem (GB) | Train time (s/iter) | Inf time (fps) | box AP | mask AP | Download |
 |:---------:|:-------:|:-------:|:--------:|:-------------------:|:--------------:|:------:|:-------:|:--------:|